CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Architecture

 \showerf{} finds the macro features of the shower, and the distribution along the shower axis.
 It is conditioned on the incident energy of the photon, to produce a flow that transforms a vector of Gaussian noise into a vector whose elements predict the following 65 variables:

-\begin{itemize} \item[\(1\) ] The total number of points in the shower, rescaled so that the dataset is roughly between \(0\) and \(1\). \item[\(2\) ] The total visible energy of the shower, rescaled so that the dataset is roughly between \(0\) and \(1\), and clipped to a minimum of \(40~\si{MeV}\). \item[\(3\) to \(5\) ] The Center of Gravity (CoG) of the shower in the \(x,y,z\) directions, rescaled to have a mean of \(0\) and standard deviation of \(1\). \item[\(6\) to \(35\) ] The number of points in each layer divided by the maximum number of points in any layer, such that all numbers are between 0 and 1 inclusive. \item[\(36\) to \(65\)] The energy in each layer, divided by the maximum energy in any layer, such that all numbers are between 0 and 1 inclusive. \end{itemize}
+\begin{itemize} \item[\(1\) ] The total number of points in the shower, rescaled so that the dataset is roughly between \(0\) and \(1\). \item[\(2\) ] The total visible energy of the shower, rescaled so that the dataset is roughly between \(0\) and \(1\), and clipped to a minimum of \(40~\si{MeV}\). \item[\(3\) to \(5\) ] The CoG of the shower in the \(x,y,z\) directions, rescaled to have a mean of \(0\) and standard deviation of \(1\). \item[\(6\) to \(35\) ] The number of points in each layer divided by the maximum number of points in any layer, such that all numbers are between 0 and 1 inclusive. \item[\(36\) to \(65\)] The energy in each layer, divided by the maximum energy in any layer, such that all numbers are between 0 and 1 inclusive. \end{itemize}

-This output is is used to calculate physical values in the \emph{Flow Calibration}.
+This output is is used to calculate physical values to \emph{Apply macro features}.
 The diffusion model is then conditioned on the incident particle energy and the total number of points predicted by \showerf{}.
-The conditioned diffusion model creates a set of raw points, drawn from an iid\footnote{independent and identically distributed} distribution.
+The conditioned diffusion model creates a set of raw points, drawn from an iid distribution.
 This diffusion model has been distilled such that it generates points in a single network evaluation.
 Distillation was not seen to cause any significant loss of accuracy as shown in~\cite{CaloClouds2}.

-The raw points created by the diffusion model are calibrated in the \emph{Final Calibration}.
+The raw points created by the diffusion model are rescaled to \emph{Apply macro features}.
 Starting from the first detector layer the photon encounters and working outwards: \begin{enumerate} \item The number of points predicted by \showerf{} for this layer is selected and moved to the correct position along the shower axis. \item The total energy of this layer is rescaled to match the energy predicted by \showerf{}. \end{enumerate}

 Once all layers are finished, the points are offset to match the CoG in \(x\) and \(y\) predicted by \showerf{}.
 After projecting the energy into the detector cells, the occupancy of a shower generated by the model is not well matched to the \gfour{} result.
 A correction factor is applied to counter this; this correction factor modifies the number of hits requested from the diffusion model to using a polynomial function of the number of hits predicted by \showerf{}.
 Finally, one scalar correction factor for the energy of the points is applied.